Back to All Events

-This session explores the emerging field of meta-evaluation — the effort to build standards, best practices, and institutional frameworks for AI evaluation itself.
+This session explores the emerging field of meta-evaluation: the effort to build the scientific and institutional foundations that make AI evaluations more trustworthy and decision-relevant.

 Part of Module 10: Governance, Policy, and Regulation.